apache/www-site/content/travel/stories/index.md

 [TOC]

-The Travel Assistance Committee exists to help those that would like to attend ApacheCon events, but are unable to do so for financial reasons.
+The Travel Assistance Committee helps those who would like to attend ApacheCon events, but are unable to do so for financial reasons.

-Over the years, quite a number of different people, from all backgrounds and from all over the world, have been helped by TAC to attend Apache events.
+Over the years, TAC has helped many people, from all backgrounds and from all over the world, attend Apache events.
 This is a collection of some of their stories.

 ## By Project Area ##
 <!-- Sync this broadly with https://projects.apache.org/projects.html?category -->
-Interested in how people from projects in certain areas found TAC and ApacheCon?
+Interested in how people from projects in a certain area found TAC and ApacheCon?
 Click on the project area below to read their stories!

  * [Big Data](big_data.html)